sqswer/git-basic/README.md

 ## Practice Output
 1. Your repo url in Github
 2. Your answer for What is the difference between `add`, `commit`, and `push`?
+3. Update the README: add some lines to the end and push them to GitHub